ianrios/react-coding-challenge/README.md

 # React Developer Coding Challenge

+## Additional Install Requirements

+This solution included the use of three packages from NPM.

+- Bootstrap
+- reactstrap
+- Axios

+To install and confirm the project runs as expected be sure to run `npm install` before running `npm build`

 This is a coding challenge for prospective front-end and full-stack developer applicants applying to DemandHub.
 If you're unfamiliar with React, Facebook has put together a helpful tutorial that provides a quick introduction to the basics: https://reactjs.org/docs/hello-world.html

 ## Goal: